-Serviced loans sold to others are not included in the accompanying balance sheet and are immaterial, at December 31, 2014.
+Serviced loans sold to others are not included in the accompanying balance sheets and are immaterial at December 31, 2015 and 2014.
 Income (losses) and fees collected for loan servicing are included within other income on the statements of income.